KangpingYi2023/SAUCE/README.md

 # You can run an end-to-end experiment by running this conmmand.
 Some config examples are stored in ./end2end/configs/.
 You can choose the config file from this python script
 python end2end/multi_experiments.py
 ```

+### Results

+Experimental results will be shown in the following folds:

+- The detailed experiment records will be shown in ./end2end/experiment-records
+- The overall performance will be shown in ./end2end/parsed-records
+- The q-errors of each query workloads will be shown in ./end2end/end2end-evaluations